Editors don’t just edit books – an excellent editor can take your content marketing to the next level.

 Editing requires sensitivity to the nuances of the text and changing only what’s necessary without destroying the original vision.
 There isn’t always a single right or wrong answer like on a math test.

 Another way to assess quality is to consider your needs and style.
 Editing isn’t just based on technical knowledge.
-It also comes down to preference.
+It also comes down to their background.
+For example, someone could be an excellent editor for the book editing process but not be the right editor for copy editing a technical paper.

 Look over each of your candidates’ experience and test results to choose the one who’s the best fit for your business.